 Date: June 4, 2019

 Lay of the land: From Mendoza, a paved (but rough) road travels about 125 miles (200 km) gradually up to the dramatically-named Tunnel of Christ the Redeemer (Cristo Redentador in Spanish).
-Along the way, you pass by Aconcagua.
-At 22,834 feet (6,960.8 meters) it’s the highest mountain outside of Asia and on a clear day you can see its summit.
+Along the way, you pass by Aconcagua National Park, home to 22,834 feet (6,960.8 meters) Aconcagua which is the highest mountain outside of Asia.
+On a clear day, you can see its summit.
 Soon you’ll reach the Los Horcones integrated border facility.
 Travelers going from Argentina into Chile do not need to stop there.
 You will perform border formalities at the Los Libertadores facility at the top of the pass.
 The physical border between Argentina and Chile is about mid-way through the tunnel (you’ll see a small sign).
 On the other side of the tunnel, you’re in Chile.
-However, border facilities are still ahead of you.
-Paso Los Libertadores is at around 10,500 feet (3,200 meters) and it houses Argentinean border officials and Chilean border officials.
-The process starts with Chilean officials who stamp you in.
-This entry stamp serves as your exit stamp from Argentina.
-You will not receive a separate exit stamp.
-There is a small money changing booth near the windows where your Chilean entry is processed.
+Integrated border facilities for entering Chile are at the Paso Internacional Los Libertadores at around 10,500 feet (3,200 meters) and this is where you will exit Argentina and enter Chile.
 On the Chilean side, about a mile past the border facilities, you’ll pass the Portillo ski resort.
 From there, over the next 6 miles (10km), the paved road drops 1,900 feet via a very steep series of nearly 30 back-to-back hairpin switchback curves called The Steps.

 Elapsed time: 2.5 hours (12:50 to 2:20), but at least 20 minutes of that was so that Chilean officials could analyze our ibuprofen (see details in the Need to Know section, below).

-Number of days given: We got 90 days and our truck permit was also issued for 90 days
+Number of days given: We got 90 days and we got 90 days on our Temporary Importation Permit (TIP) for our truck